Sydney Airport rejects improved $16.8 bln buyout bid, open to higher offer - Up News Info

 Sydney Airport is Australia’s only listed airport operator and a purchase would be a long-term bet on the travel sector which has been battered by the pandemic.

-Australia’s international border remains closed and Sydney is in its eighth week of lockdown after an outbreak of the Delta variant of COVID-19.
+Australia’s international border remains closed and Sydney is in its eighth week of lockdown after an outbreak of the Delta variant of COVID-19 that SAA said would have led to shares falling “materially below” the A$5.75 closing price before the announcement of its first buyout proposal.

 Advertisement